 On September 14, 2021, we completed the acquisition of Translate Bio, a clinical-stage biotechnology company that specializes in mRNA therapies.
 The two teams had worked closely together since 2018 to design and develop a messenger RNA (mRNA) technology platform for vaccines.
 The platform is the basis for an array of innovations to fight multiple pathogens.
 The newly combined R&D teams are now focused on the launch of our mRNA Center of Excellence which aims to unlock the potential of next-generation mRNA vaccines and other strategic areas such as immunology, oncology, and rare diseases.

 "We combine maths and molecules so we can fully exploit all the digital tools and data at our disposal.
-That’s essential for putting mRNA vaccines candidates on a successful path, not just for COVID-19, but for the many infectious diseases–including seasonal influenza–that routinely threaten public health."
+That’s essential for putting mRNA vaccine candidates on a successful path for many infectious diseases–including seasonal influenza–that routinely threaten public health.”

-Sudha Chivukula, Head of the Vaccines mRNA Center at Sanofi
+Regis Gervier, Head of the mRNA Center of Excellence

 Vaccines work by teaching the body to recognize and destroy pathogens–germs such as viruses and bacteria.
 That learning process can begin with a small piece of the pathogen; often one of its proteins (referred to as an “antigen”).

 The core substance of a vaccine–the antigen–is often made as a purified protein in the lab, then formulated with other ingredients that help prompt the immune system to respond.
 But the antigen can also be generated directly in the body using the cell's own biological machinery: mRNA.